davidmoten/aws-lightweight-client-java/README.md

 | 512MB  | 0.3s           | 0.3s |
 | 2GB    | 0.3s           | 0.15s |

+Note that I measured cold-start runtimes several times and then 5-10 or so warm runtimes for each case.
+Hardly what you'd call a thorough statistically significant investigation (especially as I'm not presenting variation) but still I think a really strong indication of a benefit of using the lightweight client.

 Aside from cold-start (and warm) runtime improvements in AWS Lambda, the small artifact size is presumably attractive also for Android developers.